Ram9bo/hostile-noise/README.md

 This will perform hyperparameter tuning followed by training and evaluation of models with the best configuration.

+A model will be created at Model/model.keras during this run.

 Note: due to the absence of pooling layers, the model is very large and requires considerable computational resources.

 # Classifying live sounds